This is a continuation of the essay "Unenlightened."

 To quote one of Steiner’s adherents on a related matter: Teachers can lead children along the correct developmental path by helping them to preserve, as much as possible, the “dream-like yet intensely real awareness of spiritual worlds” that children innately possess.
 This nearly unconscious psychic power is also a component of the “whole child.”

-Steiner set forth other interesting tenets concerning children’s faculties, their growth (e.g., the three seven-year-long stages of childhood development), and their temperaments (phlegmatic, melancholic, etc.: the ancient concept of humours).
+Steiner set forth other interesting tenets concerning children’s faculties, children's growth (e.g., the three seven-year-long stages of childhood development), and children's temperaments (phlegmatic, melancholic, etc.: based on the ancient concept of humours).
 But we’ve already covered enough ground to make the point: A child attending a full-fledged Waldorf school will be educated in accordance with Steiner’s dubious theory of human nature.
-The effects on the child may be profound.
+The effects on the child may be profound — profoundly harmful, if Steiner's theory is false.
+Emphasizing dreams and clairvoyance, as opposed to rational thought (which Steiner deemphasized and even dismissed), suggests that the Steiner approach is fundamentally flawed; certainly, it sets Waldorf education in opposition to most legitimate forms of education, which emphasize use of the brain.

 The educational mission I have just now described is hard to reconcile with a normal sense of reality.
 And because, by implication, I am attributing that mission to teachers of mine who were silent on the subject, I incur a strong moral obligation to present a detailed, coherent explanation of my assertions.
 I will do my best to give such an explanation now.

-While some of our teachers may have known little about Steiner’s occult secrets, others — true devotees of Anthroposophy — would have known Steiner’s doctrines well.
+While some of our teachers may have known little about Steiner’s occult doctrines, others — true devotees of Anthroposophy — would have known them well.
 Most of these faculty members presumably would have accepted Steiner’s vision of their messianic purpose in the service of “spiritual powers.”
 Here are remarks Steiner made to the first Waldorf teachers in August, 1919:

 Many people would appreciate an educational plan that emphasizes spirituality.
-If you are one, please consider the nature of Steiner’s spiritualism.
-He does not speak of service to God, for instance — he refers to “spiritual powers,” plural, and (as we’ll see in a moment), “gods,” plural.
-His philosophy entails reincarnation, among other tenets derived from eastern religions.
+If you are one, please consider the specific nature of Steiner’s spiritualism.
+He does not speak of service to God, for instance — he refers to “spiritual powers,” plural, or “gods,” plural.
+His philosophy entails reincarnation, among other tenets derived from Eastern religions.
 His views, thus, are heretical by the standards of devout Christianity, and they are deeply mistaken by the standards of the other major monotheistic faiths, Judaism and Islam.

 Defenders of Waldorf education sometimes argue that Steiner’s Anthroposophical preachments have no bearing on his educational principles.
 Unfortunately, the argument doesn’t hold water.
-In July, 1920, Steiner explicitly linked Waldorf education to the objectives of Anthroposophy:
+In July, 1920, Steiner explicitly linked Waldorf education to the objectives of Anthroposophy.
+He made the following statement to Waldorf teachers at a faculty meeting in the first Waldorf school:

 Steiner’s spiritualistic intentions for his school were never far from the surface.
 A believer in reincarnation, he taught that “[P]eople live repeated earthly lives.”
 In September, 1920, he considered giving older students guarded instruction about reincarnation, to show them how their conduct in one life can raise them to higher levels in the next life:

 The gist of such instruction would be that those who live properly in one life advance in the next — they progress — while those who live improperly suffer the karmic penalty — they regress.
 Advancing humans carry with them humanity’s evolutionary future.
-(It is worth considering what effects a belief in reincarnation entails.
-In India, where the caste system is entrenched, members of higher castes are believed to merit their privileges, while members of lower castes must accept their lowly status as their karmic due.
-One must not attempt to raise members of lower castes because that would be defeating the purpose of their lowly status, which is to work out the consequences of errors they committed in previous lives.
-Thus, discrimination and oppression are the result.
-Anthroposophy’s devotion to reincarnation can cause similar damage for sufferers of disease or temperament, including children in Waldorf schools.
+It is worth considering what effects a belief in reincarnation entails.
+Individuals who are born into lowly circumstances — poverty, oppression, perhaps illness — deserve these conditions, it is their karmic due.
+The purpose of their lives is to work out the consequences of errors they committed in previous lives.
+They brought their sufferings on themselves.
 Helping or curing these sufferers may be a grave error, for they must be left to endure their karmic fates.
-See my essay, available on this Web site, “Steiner’s Quackery”.)

 To summarize: For Anthroposophists, spiritual advancement is the goal, and it entails reincarnation and the karmic consequences of one’s behavior in each life: determining whether one advances or degenerates.
 Steiner’s professed hope was to promote human evolution to the highest possible degree of spirituality.
 This is the “divine cosmic plan” for humanity's advancement.
 Waldorf pedagogy is bound up in Steiner’s vision of this advancement; indeed, it is a key element, since Waldorf teachers are “the means by which that streaming down from above will go out into the world”.
 Waldorf teachers would fail in their “moral spiritual task” if they did not move their students in the direction Steiner specified: toward “spiritual activity”.
 Few tasks could be more important.
 As Steiner said, delaying the development of a human soul can have the most awful consequences.
 Of course, teachers can only assist children to make the modest gains possible in a single incarnation, which may help explain why Waldorfers often describe their goals in modest terms.
 Still, if Waldorf students are guided in the proper direction, then during subsequent incarnations they may be led even farther upward by other, higher mentors — and the process of humanity’s evolutionary perfection will advance.